 |Grains Trade and Food Security Cooperation|

 The current Grains Trade Convention, 1995 (GTC) is the latest in a long series of multilateral cooperation instruments, in operation since 1949.
-The GTC applies to trade in wheat, coarse grains, (maize (corn), barley, sorghum and other grains) and rice.
+The GTC applies to trade in wheat, coarse grains, (maize (corn), barley, sorghum and other grains), rice and oilseeds and their products.
 It seeks to further international cooperation in grains trade; to promote expansion, openness and fairness in the grains sector; to contribute to grain market stability and to enhance world food security.
 These objectives are sought by improving market transparency through information-sharing, analysis and consultation on grain market and policy developments.
 The Convention also establishes the IGC as an intergovernmental forum for cooperation in grains trade matters.

 The IGC consists of all parties to the Grains Trade Convention.
 It holds two regular sessions each year, usually in June and December.
 Its functions are to oversee the implementation of the GTC; to discuss current and prospective world grain market developments; and to monitor changes in national grain policies and their market implications.
-With effect from 1 July 2009, the GTC’s definition of grains was expanded to include rice.
-At its 35th Session on 8 June 2012, the Council also decided to include oilseeds under the GTC with effect from 1 July 2013.
+The GTC’s definition of grains was expanded to include rice and oilseeds, with effect from 1 July 2009 and 1 July 2013, respectively.
 It may develop and sponsor grains-related projects in member countries for financing by the Common Fund for Commodities.

 Executive Committee consists of a maximum of 14 members, 6 exporters and 8 importers.
 Most of its functions, with effect from 1 July 2012, were transferred to a new Administrative Committee established at the Council’s 35th Session on 8 June 2012.